Piwimau/TriSpell/README.md

 | Medium         | 2                     |
 | High           | 1                     |

-Feel free to experiment and adjust this to your own preference ;).
+Feel free to experiment with this and customize it to your liking. 😉

 ## Dependencies and usage

 TriSpell was originally developed using `.NET 8` and `C# 12`.
 I recently upgraded it to `.NET 9` and `C# 13` and plan to continue doing so in the future to take advantage of new language features and performance improvements.
-For the time being, just follow these steps to try out TriSpell:
+For now, just follow these steps to try out TriSpell:

 0. Make sure you have `.NET 9` or a later version installed on your machine.